hatemhosny/racing-bars/website/docs/getting-started/usage.md

   Type: `HTMLElement` | `string`

   The chart container HTML element or a string representing a CSS selector for it.
-If not provided, the document `body` element is used.
+If not provided, a new `<div>` element is created, added to the document `<body>` and used.

 - `options`: